Galileo-Galilei/kedro-mlflow-tutorial/README.md

     filepath: data\08_reporting\xgb_feature_importance.png
 ```

 - Some post processing on the predictions for better rendering.
 For instance, you may want to decode the predictions to return a string (e.g. "positive", "negative") instead of an array of probability.
-The situation is exactly the same as for previous node: if you have fitted an object on data before training the lmode, persist it in the ``catalog.yml`` and apply this object to decode your predictions in a node after predicting with the ml model:
+The situation is exactly the same as for previous node: if you have fitted an object on data before training the model, persist it in the ``catalog.yml`` and apply this object to decode your predictions in a node after predicting with the ml model:

 ```yaml
 # catalog.yml